skilleven/clickomat/README.md

 ### Run Testscript:

 Open https://checkboxolympics.com/ in Firefox (Chrome should work also). \
-It must now be ensured that ALT-TAB (Win) or CMD-TAB () can be used to switch directly back and forth between the terminal and the website.
+It must now be ensured that ALT-TAB (Win) or CMD-TAB (Mac) can be used to switch directly back and forth between the terminal and the website.

 Change directory into testcases/checkboxolympics/
 ```